 All expenses (airfare, hotel, registration....) associated with the submission and presentation of an abstract, are under the responsibility of the presenter.

-Submission of an abstract constitutes a formal commitment by the author(s) to present the work if accepted.
-Failure to present and register for the Congress, if not justified (withdrawn), will be identified as “no-show” and will jeopardize future acceptance of abstracts.
-In addition, abstracts identified as “no-show” will be removed from all Congress publications (including from the Scientific Programme & Planner).
+Submission of an abstract constitutes a commitment by the author(s) to present if accepted.
+Failure to present and register for the Congress, if not justified (abstract withdrawn), will be identified as “no-show” and will jeopardize future acceptance of abstracts

-Accepted abstracts will be published, as a supplement of the European Heart Journal: Acute Cardiovascular Care, October 2016
+Accepted abstracts will be published, as a supplement of the European Heart Journal: Acute Cardiovascular Care, October 2018.
+Abstracts will also be available online on the Scientific Programme & Planner as well as on the Mobile App.

-Accepted abstracts are under embargo until one week before thecongress.
-At that time they will be available on the Scientific Programme & Planner through the ESC Website, and also on the Acute 2016 Mobile App.
+Accepted abstracts are under embargo until one week before the congress.
+At that time they will be available on the Scientific Programme & Planner through the ESC Website, and also on the ACCA 2018 Mobile App.

-Abstracts selected for a Press Release will remain under embargo until the beginning of the Press Conference or presentation (whichever comes first).
+Abstracts selected for a Press Release will remain under embargo until the beginning of the session in which they are presented.
 Abstract content will be released thereafter.

 Breaking of the Embargo Policy by a presenter or co-author will lead to: